KnowsCount/blog/_posts/how-this-site-was-made/2020-12-02-how-this-site-was-made.md

 ---

-If you would like to make a same blog site as me, carefully follow steps below:
+If you would like to build a same site like mine, carefully follow the steps below:

 1. **fork this repo via clicking the button above** or **clone this repo**